i-like-robots/react-tag-autocomplete/readme.md

 #### removeButtonText (optional)

 The helper text added to each selected tag.
-The placeholder `%label%` will be replaced by the selected tag label.
-Default `"Remove %label% from the list"`.
+The placeholder `%value%` will be replaced by the selected tag label.
+Default `"Remove %value% from the list"`.

 #### selected (optional)